Bird Control & Removal in Dallas, TX

 These are strips of nearly invisible tracks that shock birds when they land on window sills or ledges.
 The shock is humane but it scares off the birds.

 Birds are pests that cause harm to people, buildings and equipment.
 Luckily, there are several humane options to control bird pests.
-You can opt for DIY bird control or find professional bird control services.
+You can opt for DIY bird control or contact SafeHaven Pest Control for your bird control services.